 - In 2013, PMI introduced the PMI-ACP certification which recognized the importance of Agile but Agile and traditional plan-driven project management were still treated as separate and independent domains of knowledge with little or no integration between the two

-- In 2017, PMI published PMBOK v6 which includes some references to Agile and the PMI Agile Practice Guide .
-That was a step in the right direction but it barely scratches the surface of whatt neds to be done to develop a well-integrated approach to project manageent that blends both Agile and traditional plan-driven project management
+- In the years since then, PMBOK v6 and v7 have incorporated more references to Agile.
+That has been a step in the right direction, but it barely scratches the surface of what needs to be done to develop a well-integrated approach to project management that blends both Agile and traditional plan-driven project management in a value-driven project management approach.

 Primary Things to Consider